MLWstudent/Veterinary-Office-List-EX02b/normex02b.md

 6|Buster|Laceration repair|5-Oct-16|127.00
 7|Jiddah|Booster shots|4-Nov-16|111.00

-PetName, OwnerPhone, and Service these are the primary keys of their respective tables.
+PetName, OwnerPhone, and ServiceID these are the primary keys of their respective tables.
 PetName is a foreign key in the service table and OwnerPhone is a foreign key within the Pets table.

 <br />